-Divine Mercy is administered in the daily life and Sacraments of the Church, reflected in the lives of the Saints, and will be the eternal reward of all who learn to be merciful or to trust in God’s Mercy.
+Divine Mercy is administered in the daily life and Sacraments of the Church, reflected in the lives of the Saints, and is the eternal reward of all who learn to be merciful or to trust in God’s Mercy.

-But even this seems insufficient for the Lord.
-The Mercy of God passionately seeks to be poured out more profusely, wants to be known more completely, and longs to embrace as many souls as possible.
+Mercy does not preclude repentance, a turning away from sin, but the mercy of God seeks to be poured out more profusely, wants to be known more completely, and longs to embrace as many souls as possible.

 Compare with Jesus’ words to Sister Faustina, a humble Polish nun, in the 1930s: